buddhist-uni/buddhist-uni.github.io/COLLECTION_POLICY.md

 ## Ontology

-As a keen user of this library, it's worth taking some time to familiarize yourself with [the folder structure on Drive](https://drive.google.com/drive/folders/1-zOQ53Le2uYZp6lCjuLZUA38H6zvlrzf).
+As a valued contributor to / keen user of this library, it's worth familiarizing yourself with [the library folder structure](https://drive.google.com/drive/folders/1-zOQ53Le2uYZp6lCjuLZUA38H6zvlrzf).
 Contributors to the library should be able to answer basic questions about the collection such as:

-1. Where can I find a copy of the Jātaka tales?[^jataka]
+1. Where are the Jātaka tales?[^jataka]
-2. Where is "The Human World" folder?[^world]
+2. Where can one find information about Tibetan Buddhism?[^tibetan]
 3. What are the subcategories under Buddhist Philosophy?[^philosophy]

-Having this structure in your head will help you navigate the collection efficiently and helps reviewers direct works to the correct folders.
+Having this structure in your head will help you navigate the collection efficiently and helps reviewers direct works to their correct folders.

 ### Choosing a Folder